Coolant Temperature Sensor : Working, Symptoms & Replacement Cost

 The engine coolant temperature sensor is a vital component of the coolant system of modern vehicles, monitoring the temperature of the coolant fluid flowing through the vehicle’s engine and transmitting this information to the ECU.

+This prevents the engine from overheating and helps maintain a normal engine temperature even during long periods of operation.
 The engine coolant temperature sensor is used in vehicles in which the radiator fan is operated by the ECM.
 The engine coolant temperature sensor is often located in any part of the engine’s coolant system.

 How Does Coolant Temperature Sensor Work?

+The function of the engine coolant temperature sensor in modern vehicles is to transmit a coolant fluid temperature signal to the vehicle’s ECM when the engine is running.
 The engine coolant temperature sensor signals the vehicle’s ECM about the increasing temperature of the vehicle’s engine coolant, and the vehicle’s ECM turns on the radiator fan when the temperature reaches a certain point based on the signal from the coolant temperature sensor.

 This reduces the temperature of the coolant liquid in the engine, due to which the engine temperature remains normal.
 Due to which the engine is saved from overheating.
 The engine coolant temperature sensor is used in vehicles with an electronic radiator fan.
+In older-technology vehicles, the radiator fan is continuously rotated by a serpentine belt when the engine is running.

 Symptoms Of A Bad Coolant Temperature Sensor